langflow-ai/langflow/docs/docs/Configuration/configuration-authentication.md

 Starting from version 0.5, Langflow introduces an enhanced login mechanism that is governed by a few environment variables.
 This allows new secure features.

-## Set up authentication in Langflow
+## Create a superuser and new users in Langflow

 Learn how to create a new superuser, log in to Langflow, and add new users.